evermoving/SystemCaptioner/README.md

 3. Locally transcribes the recordings using faster-whisper
 4. Displays the transcriptions as captions in an always-on-top window

-User-friendly GUI, draggable captions box, and intelligent mode that shows captions only when speech is detected.
+Language auto-detection, user-friendly GUI, draggable captions box, and intelligent mode that shows captions only when speech is detected.

 By default, the app runs on and requires nVidia CUDA (cudnn + cublas).
 You can also choose to run it on CPU.